Dr Jos Twist

 What is your favourite book?

 I tend to read a lot more non-fiction books rather than story books.
 Though I did recently read a book called ‘Normal’ which is about trans young people.
 It was so good I read it in three days and would definitely recommend it!
 I also love Harry Potter and have all of the talking books.
-I went to the Warner Brother Studios Tour recently, it was so cool, though Butter Beer is a lot sweeter than I imagined it would be!
+I went to the Warner Brother Studios Tour recently, though Butter Beer is a lot sweeter than I imagined it would be!

 What is your favourite music genre?